For information on how to identify badger burrows visit this page.

 Badgers are short and stocky animals, with a wide and "flattened" appearance.
-They are about 60 to 70cm (23 to 30 inches) long, with males being larger than females.
-On average, a female badger weighs 7kg (15.5 pounds), whereas a large male can be up to 11kg (25 pounds).
-In general they are about the size of a large raccoon, though they often look much larger due to their heavyset build.
-A badger's coat is shaggy and often forms a sort of "skirt" that can sometimes obscure their short legs from view.
+They are about 60 to 72cm (23 to 30 inches) long from nose to rump, with males being larger than females.
+On average, a female badger weighs 7kg (15.5 pounds), whereas a large male can weigh up to 11kg (25 pounds).
+In general they are about the size of a large raccoon, though they often look larger (especially from a distance) due to their heavyset build.

 A badger's adaptations for digging give it a unique and somewhat awkward movement above ground.
 They are not particularly quick on their feet and tend to "waddle" when running.
 Their fur can sometimes obscure their feet and give them the impression of "flowing" across the ground.
-A badger's short tail is not usually noticed, but sometimes it is held straight up into the air while running.
-Though they are not fast, badgers are relentless when moving and those who have observed them hunting often compare them to "small tanks".
+A badger's short tail is not usually noticed, being the same colour as rest of the body and generally held low.

-Claws: There isn't an animal in Ontario that comes close to having such proportionally long front claws as a badger.
+Claws: There isn't an animal in Ontario that comes close to having such proportionally long front claws as a badger – up top 1.5 inches (3.8 cm) long.
 When these are seen they are unmistakable.
-Claws might not be seen on a live badger, but on a road-kill they will remain as long as the rest of the skeleton and are often the best means of identification.
-Keep in mind, though, that only the front claws are this long; the hind claws are similar in size to other animals.
+Claws might not be seen on a live badger, but on a road-kill they will remain as long as the rest of the skeleton, and are often the best means of identification.
+Keep in mind, that only the front claws are this long; the hind claws are similar in size to other similar sized mammals.

 Commonly mistaken animals